 You may have already read and heard many advices on this but here I'll put together the pre-requisites that will lay the foundation to develop the noble skill of writing!

-Writing-- As simple as it sounds, is one thing and presumably the least obvious thing where the a lot of people are also prone to make blunders.
+Writing-- As simple as it sounds, is one thing and presumably the least obvious thing where a lot of people are prone to make blunders.

-That obviously implies that if you're a beginner or a professional for that matter, it is totally okay and rather healthy to feel unsure and undecided with regard to the skill that you'll learn to develop and perfect through the course of this article.
+That obviously implies that if you're a beginner or a professional for that matter, it is totally okay to feel unsure and undecided with regard to the skill that you'll learn to develop and perfect through the course of this article.

 With that note, let's get into it.

 Writing is an art that needs to be understood and any form of Art is essentially something that conveys a message in an eye-catching manner.

 You will have to have a clear picture in your head to put it down on paper.

 I do understand that creativity happens spontaneously but spontaneity comes from good imagination.
 Either you can be gifted enough to have a great imaginative power or you'd gain that from experience, both ways the end product remains the same.